HEARING LOSS ASSOCIATION OF SARASOTA

 household, or significant others of members may enjoy the same benefits.

 Rules of conduct:

-A. The Hearing Loss Association of Sarasota shall be governed by these bylaws and those of the Hearing Loss Association of America.
+A. The Hearing Loss Association of America, Sarasota/Manatee Chapter shall be governed by these bylaws and those of the Hearing Loss Association of America.

 B. The Chapter shall conduct at least ten Chapter meetings a year; eight of these meetings will be educational in nature.

 C. At least seven (7) members in good standing shall constitute a quorum for conducting business at Chapter meetings.